catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  |             | direction='egress', ethertype='IPv6', id='e027c9b3-f59b-40bb-b4ea-d44a0f057d7f' |
  +-------------+---------------------------------------------------------------------------------+

+|
+|

-We can now create a rule within our group.
-You can issue the ``openstack security group list`` command to find the ``SECURITY_GROUP_ID``.
-We will export an environment variable with the security group id for later use.
+Create a rule within the "first-instance-sg" security group.

+Issue the ``openstack security group list`` command to find the ``SECURITY_GROUP_ID``.
+Assign the Security Group ID to an environment variable and export it for later use.

 .. code-block:: bash